Expanding Reach for Mail-Order Beef Companies While Boosting Profitability

 Profile

-The mail–order beef industry has grown leaps and bounds in recent years as families across the nation strive for healthy, protein–rich options free of added hormones and artificial ingredients.
-This demand has in turn created the need for frozen meat delivery options that ensure the high–value product is still frozen when delivered to the customer.
+The mail-order beef industry has grown by leaps in bounds in recent years as families across the nation strive for healthy protein options free of added hormones and artificial ingredients.
+This demand has in turn created the need for shipping options to ensure that the high-value product arrived to the customer still frozen.

-While traditional insulated packaging solutions, such as molded EPS containers, have long been available, the industry sought a method of shipping frozen meat more in–tune with the high demands of their customer base.
-This meant finding insulated packaging that not only provided the necessary level of protection, but was also more earth-friendly than traditional EPS solutions.
+While more traditional insulated packaging solutions, such as molded EPS containers, have long been available, the industry clamored for a solution more in-tune with the high demands of their customer base.
+This meant finding insulated packaging that not only provided the necessary level of protection, but that was more earth-friendly compared to the more traditional EPS solutions.

 Proposal

-IPC was tasked with determining a logical solution that would allow meat delivery companies to extend their non-air parcel shipments to all 2–Day Transit and 3–Day Transit destinations.
+IPC is tasked to determine a logical solution that allows mail-order frozen meat companies to extend their non-air parcel shipments (ie, via ground transport) to all 2-Day Transit and 3-Day Transit destinations.

 IPC Recommendation: PopupLiner with Dry Ice